Overdosing on opioids

 - If the person does not respond, check whether they are breathing.

 - Check their airway.
 Tilt their head back enough to open their airway.
 Remove anything from their mouth like food or vomit.

 - Are they breathing?
 Put you ear next to their mouth.
 Can you feel any breath?
 Is their chest rising?

 - If they are breathing put them in the recovery position.

 - If they are not breathing start CPR.

+Always tell emergency responders what someone has taken – you won't get in trouble and it could save their life.
 Check out St John’s helpful first aid guide for dealing with an overdose.

 Do you have concerns about your own drinking or drug taking?
 Reach out to the Alcohol Drug Helpline on 0800 787 797, or text 8681.
 You'll be able to speak with a trained counsellor who can provide you with helpful information, insight and support.
 They’re available 24/7, all calls are free and confidential.

 What are nitazenes?